 “I was at that moment in my life of just feeling as if I just want to be free.
 Where no one would ever, ever be able to hurt me again,” she said.

-Around 2 am on November 3, 1984, Lisa McVey finished her shift at Krispy Kreme and rode her bike home with a plan to die soon when she returned.
+Around 2 am on November 3, 1984, Lisa McVey finished her shift at Krispy Kreme and rode her bike home with a plan to die when she returned from work.
 But she never made it to her grandmother’s house that night.

 “Now I’m in a position where I felt like I was forced to fight for my life,” McVey said.
 “It’s like God was saying, ‘Not on my watch, you’re not going to kill yourself.
 This is what we’re going to go through together.’”